Agriculture Education Project

 Our suite of programs develop agricultural literacy through an emphasis on understanding the science, technology, careers and stewardship initiatives that shape the agriculture and agri-foods sector.

-“Inside Education plays a very valuable role in linking students with industry partners and expertise through authentic, hands-on, and highly engaging experiences.”
-Cathy Price, Acme School
+“Inside Education plays a very valuable role in linking students with industry partners and expertise through authentic, hands-on, and highly engaging experiences.” – Cathy Price, Teacher – Acme School

-Inside Education’s agriculture education programs reached 3000 students in 94 classrooms across Alberta in 2016 and we are developing new and exciting programs to kick off 2017.
+Inside Education’s agriculture education programs reach thousands of students in communities across Alberta (impact report) and we are developing new and exciting programs to kick off 2019.

-The Agriculture in Alberta Education Program was a multi-day learning experience for 26 school teachers representing schools from across Alberta.
-The program explored the agricultural sector as a key component of sustainable natural resource development in Alberta.
-From touring a feedlot to an internationally recognized agricultural research centre we created a one-of-a-kind education event that inspired conversations, ideas and classroom connections.
-Read the report and view photos.
+The Agriculture Innovations Program is a multi-day learning experience for K-12 teachers representing schools from across Alberta to come together to learn about agriculture in Alberta.
+The program will explore the agricultural sector as a key component of sustainable natural resource development in Alberta.
+This one-of-a-kind education program will create networks, and inspire conversations, ideas and classroom connections.
+View photos from our previous programs.

-This presentations aligns with grade 7 curriculum.
-Taking an ‘Agriculture 101’ approach, this program provides relevant agriculture connections to student’s lives – Where does my food come from?
+Aligning with the grade 7 program of studies and taking an ‘Agriculture 101’ approach, this program provides relevant agriculture connections to student’s lives – Where does my food come from?
 What are environmental issues related to agriculture?
 What’s being done to help reduce these concerns?
 We also address careers in agriculture.
 Request a program.

 “It was a great thought provoking intro (to agriculture).
 We took it a lot further the next day with students.
 They often don’t make this connection and this programs made it clear to kids about their personal connections.
 They also felt more open to understanding the diversity of agriculture.”
 Mike Tyler, Vincent Massey School